Where is Heidelberg University located?

 About 85 percent of students live in campus–owned housing, which includes six traditional residence halls, senior apartments and an average of 10 Cooperative Learning Communities (CLC).
 CLCs are themed houses that provide you with the opportunity to develop initiatives and programs that you feel will benefit the Heidelberg and/or Tiffin communities.
 If you live within a 50-mile radius of Heidelberg University, you have the option of commuting.

 Graduate students are allowed to apply for on campus housing, but it is only available on a first-come, first-served basis, and if there is room on campus.
-On campus housing is not gauranteed to graduate students.
+On campus housing is not guaranteed to graduate students.
+Please note that off campus housing is usually unfurnished.

 Please note that we do NOT offer campus housing for families or married couples at this time.